Professor Emeritus of Public Affairs and Political Science

 Phone: (608) 238-8714

-Dennis Dresang is Professor Emeritus of Public Affairs and Political Science and Director of the Center on State, Local, and Tribal Governance.
-He is also founding Director of the La Follette School of Public Affairs.
+Dennis Dresang is Professor Emeritus of Public Affairs and Political Science and founding director of the La Follette School of Public Affairs.
 His research focuses on state politics, public personnel management, and community issues.
 He has contributed to public service in a variety of ways: directing a research and public service seminar of La Follette School students examining community health issues and youth violence, chairing two major gubernatorial task forces, and serving on numerous tribal and local government commissions on human resource management issues.
 He was research director for a policy initiative of Wisconsin's Lieutenant Governor to improve the status of women.
 For his research and public service on pay equity, he has received distinguished service awards from the Women's Political Caucus and the Wisconsin Equal Rights Council.

 Professor Dresang is co-author of Politics and Policy in American States and Communities, seventh edition, and author of Public Personnel Management and Public Policy, fifth edition, and author of Public Administration, seventh edition.
 His articles have appeared in the American Political Science Review, International Organization, Public Personnel Management, and Journal of Public Personnel Administration.